bertdobbelaere/SorterHunter/README.md

 6. Change 1 connection of a random CE

 The mutations are accepted on condition that the mutant sorting network is valid.
 This is determined by applying the test vectors mentioned before.
-An infrequent modification is the insertion of a random CE at a random position in the list.
+An infrequent modification is the insertion of a duplicate or random CE at a random position in the list.
 The "uphill" change allows the algorithm to escape from local minima.
 #### Reporting results
 Users of sorting networks are interested in low size, low depth but maybe also in trade-offs between them.
 To satisfy all, the program uses an *orthogonal convex hull* approach that keeps track of all (size,depth) pairs that are not outperformed by other networks.